MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-cloud.md

 If you haven't already, complete the [assessment](assess-microsoft-365-apps.md) and [planning](plan-microsoft-365-apps.md) phases for your Office deployment.

 This article is intended for administrators in enterprise environments working with hundreds or thousands of computers.
-If you want to install Office on a single device or small number of devices, we recommend reviewing [Download and install or reinstall Office 365 or Office 2019 on your PC or Mac](https://support.microsoft.com/office/4414EAAF-0478-48BE-9C42-23ADC4716658) or [Use the Office offline installer](https://support.microsoft.com/office/f0a85fe7-118f-41cb-a791-d59cef96ad1c).
+If you want to install Office on a single device or small number of devices, we recommend reviewing [Download and install or reinstall Microsoft 365 or Office 2019 on a PC or Mac](https://support.microsoft.com/office/4414EAAF-0478-48BE-9C42-23ADC4716658) or [Use the Office offline installer](https://support.microsoft.com/office/f0a85fe7-118f-41cb-a791-d59cef96ad1c).

 ## Best practices